 A good benchmark will include all of the KPIs shown above, and will specifically include a comparison of your customer satisfaction scores to those of an external peer group.
 When customer satisfaction is low, inevitably first contact resolution rate and/or agent job satisfaction are also low.
-The regression charts below show how FCR and agent job satisfaction drive customer satisfaction.
+The regression charts on the next page show how FCR and agent job satisfaction drive customer satisfaction.
 These are not mere correlations - they are cause-and-effect relationships!